derb12/pybaselines/docs/algorithms/morphological.rst

 amormol (Averaging Morphological and Mollified Baseline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.amormol` iteratively convolves a mollifying (smoothing) kernel with the
+:meth:`.amormol` iteratively convolves a mollifying (smoothing) kernel with the
 element-wise minimum of the data and the average of the morphological closing
 and opening of either the data (first iteration) or previous iteration's baseline.